 The importance of exercise is well researched.
 Keeping active and healthy is proven to have a positive impact on our overall mental and physical health and well-being.
-It used to be believed that as we aged, we should take it easy with regards to exercise.
+It used to be believed that as we age, we should take it easy with regard to exercise.
 However, we now realise the benefits and understand that keeping fit and healthy is even more important as we get older.

 Guidance from the NHS states that those over the age of 65 should:

 - Aim to be physically active every day – any activity is better than none.

 - Activities should focus on improving strength, balance and flexibility and be undertaken at least two days a week.

 - Complete at least 150 minutes of moderate intensity activity a week, or 75 minutes of vigorous intensity activity if you are already an active person, or a combination of both if possible.